redis-developer/backend/README.md

 ### Prerequisites:
 - Node v14.16.1
 - npm v6.14.12
-- Redis v6.2.3 with RediSearch v2.0 and RedisJSON v1.0
+- Redis v6.2.3 withRedis Searchv2.0 and Redis JSON v1.0

 We used the [RedisMod](https://github.com/RedisLabsModules/redismod) Docker image to setup our Redis modules.